 The recipe isn’t complicated at all.
 We know that I love a quick meal.
 The most significant part of this seafood boil is boiling the water.

 After you boil your water, add your seasoning along with all the remaining seafood except the crab legs.
 The crab legs cook rather quickly, so you will want to add them last.
 I used snow crab legs in this seafood boil recipe.
 You can use any that suits you best.

 If you're looking to have a fantastic seafood boil, the right equipment is a must!
-Equipment like a large stock pot, plus appropriate utensils such as seafood crackers or seafood forks, are essential to ensure you're having a successful and enjoyable night.
+Equipment like a large stockpot, plus appropriate utensils such as seafood crackers or seafood forks, and a long spoon for the big ol’ pot are essential to ensure you're having a successful and enjoyable night.

 Storing leftover seafood boil can seem like a chore, but it doesn't have to be.
 Following simple rules ensures that your next seafood boil is even tastier than the last.
 Make sure that you seal the leftovers tightly in an airtight oven bag or ziplock bag. and refrigerate them as soon as possible.
 Storing them in the fridge will ensure they stay fresh and delicious for days after your meal.
 If you don't anticipate eating all of the leftovers, consider freezing them for later use.
 That way, you'll always have a stash of delicious seafood boil at hand!